basagamedev/WarShips/README.md

 Kamikaze: An aggressive enemy that attempts to collide with the player's ship.

 # Design Patterns and Principles:
-Singleton: Ensures that classes such as the Game Manager have only one instance.
+Singleton: Ensures that classes such as the Game Manager have only one instance while providing a global point of access to that instance.

 Pool System: Efficiently manages the instantiation of projectiles and enemies, reducing the overhead of object creation and destruction.